mdimitrova769/Buy_Nothing_Final_Project/README.md

   Make sure the "Buy Nothing Tests - localhost" is selected from the pull down menu in the upper right.
     + Click on the blue "Run Buy Nothing Tests" to find out how many of the tests are passing.

+### Important information

+* The REST_controller file has been moved to a different package, in order to not disturb the JUnit texting percentages.
+Before running the project on Postman please return the REST_controller to the package where all the other classes are.
+Make sure to clean and build the file before uploading the .war file into Postman.

 ### Who do I talk to? ###